ibnunaufal/ibnunaufal/README.md

 <br>

 - 👀 I'm interested in Mobile development
-- 🌱 I’m currently learning React Native, Flutter, Swift, and Kotlin
+- 🌱 I’m currently learning Flutter, Swift, and Kotlin
 - 🧑🏻‍💻 Been working on Kotlin, Swift, React(JS/Native) and Ionic
 - ⌛️ Experienced 2 year++ on Mobile development
 - 📫 Wanna collaborate?
 Find me on [Telegram](https://t.me/ibnu_naufall), don't forget to start the chat using hashtag #collaborate to differentiate whether it was spam or a truly collaborative message